AdrianFoo97/BIT-102-Internet-Concept-and-Infrastructure/README.md

 ### First assignement in year 1 related to web development.
 Basic web development concepts including HTML, CSS are learnt in this subject order to constract a website from scratch.

+### This website displays information related to horoscope.

 #### Directory structure:
 1. Home page: index.html, index.css
 2. Horoscope page: horoscope.html, horoscope.css